rydmike/rydmike.github.io/colorscheme.md

 #### Light Theme Mode Comparison

-Apart from the more nuanced and selective surface and background color branding, we see some highlighted differences on Material UI widgets in the Theme Showcase section.
-There are also some colors in the old ThemeData that do not get color scheme based colors applied to them.
-The fact that those are missing impacts colors of some widgets that still use them for their defaults, they will be left at the blue shades even in this orange and green colored theme.
+Apart from the more nuanced and selective surface and background color branding, we see some highlighted differences on Material UI widgets in the **Theme Showcase** section.
+There are also some colors in the old ThemeData that do not get color scheme based colors applied to them at all!
+The fact that those are missing, impacts colors of some widgets that still use them for their defaults, they will be left at the blue shades even in this orange and green colored theme.

 These screenshots are straight from package [**Example 5**](https://rydmike.com/flexcolorscheme5).
-The example has a built-in toggle that allows you to try a ColorScheme theme, using the standard ThemeData.from(colorscheme) theme creation method or the FlexColorScheme().toTheme method.
-The toggle that switches between these options, is marked in the screenshots below.
+The example has a built-in toggle that allows you to try a `ColorScheme` based theme, using the standard `ThemeData.from(colorscheme)` theme creation method or the `FlexColorScheme.toTheme` property (getter).
+The toggle that switches between these options, is marked in the screenshot below.

 <img src="https://rydmike.com/assets/ColorSchemeCompareLight.png?raw=true" alt="compare light"/>

 #### Dark Theme Mode Comparison

 In dark-mode there is an additional difference.
-Flutter's current version of ThemeData.from(colorscheme), does not set the ThemeData property toggleableActive to a color from the ColorScheme in dark-mode.
+Flutter's current version of `ThemeData.from(colorscheme)`, does not set the `ThemeData` property `toggleableActive` to a color from the `ColorScheme` in dark-mode.
 The ThemeData factory sets this to accent color, which would be the equivalent of secondary color in a ColorScheme.
 Why it does not set this property is unknown, it really should in order to make a dark theme that follows the used color scheme.
 This was also reported as the first point in issue and analysis [**(#65782)**](https://github.com/flutter/flutter/issues/65782).

-ThemeData.from(colorScheme) does set a number of other color properties in ThemeData, why not this one too?
-In any case, FlexColorScheme takes care of this color scheme based theme inconsistency as well.
+The Flutter `ThemeData.from(colorScheme)` factory sets a number of other color properties in `ThemeData`, why not this one too?
+In any case, **FlexColorScheme** takes care of this color scheme based theme inconsistency as well.

 <img src="https://rydmike.com/assets/ColorSchemeCompareDark.png?raw=true" alt="compare dark"/>

 ## Built-in Color Schemes

-Naturally we have to have some ready to use and built-in example color scheme to use and play with.
+Naturally we have to have some ready to use and built-in example color schemes to use and play with.
-**FlexColorScheme** comes with 20 ready to go color schemes that you can try, and use in you apps if you like.
+**FlexColorScheme** comes with 20 ready to go color schemes that you can use in your apps if you like.

 The bundled examples are all tuned matching light and dark theme pairs.
 The first two color schemes are actually the Flutter and Material Design guide examples of light and dark mode themes, and the high contrast light and dark color version as well.
-So OK, there is actually "only" 18 new ready-made bonus color schemes.
+So OK, there are actually "only" 18 new ready-made bonus color schemes.
 I might add more designs in later versions if there are requests, or some proposed nice additional color schemes you would like to have included.

-There is of course no need to use any of the built-in color schemes, the package examples show how you can easily make you own custom flex color schemes.
-Maybe these will inspire you.
+There is of course no need to use any of the built-in color schemes, the package examples show how you can easily make you own custom flex color schemes, maybe these will inspire you.

 ### Light Mode Color Schemes